jhodges10/dips/dip-jeffh-governance-improvements.md

 3. User submits that idea for an RFP through Dash Nexus which wraps up the `gobject prepare` and `gobject submit` commands within its slick interface
 4. MNO's vote YES and NO on the currently valid RFPs to rank their importance
 5. The top-ranked RFPs are added to a new `trigger`-like `gobject` which is purely for the sake of finality and consensus.
 There could be multiple active triggers at once since it's probably easiser to generate one for each `gobject` above the threshold which preserves its validity beyond the current voting tally.
 (Can be much improved with DashDrive)
-6. In this phase, new `gobject` of `type` 6 are submitted which reference the RFP `gobject` as a parent object.
-Only proposals with a currently valid parent `gobject trigger` are valid and accepted.
+6. Potential contractors begin to submit proposals of `type` 6  which reference the RFP `gobject` as a parent object.
+Only proposals represented within a currently valid parent `gobject trigger` are valid and accepted.
-7.
+7. Masternodes vote on the different `type` 6 `gobjects` and whichever one ends up with the most votes is selected for funding in a special `trigger` and subsequently, a special `superblock`.

 ## Modified Trigger Gobjects